ArnaudDarre/pallote/apps/pallote-docs/docs/components/link.md

 ### Component

-Use another React component, usually an internal routing Link component.
+Use another React component, usually an internal routing Link component such as `Link` from `react-router-dom`.

 <div class="docs_block">
   <Link>Anchor</Link>